-Hazardous event Risk Preventive Measure Lead flashing, lead- based paint, preserved/treated timber or bitumen-based Illness due to ingestion of chemicals Lead flashing or preserved/treated timber should be painted over, replaced or excluded from the catchment area. products on roof or gutter catchment Increase in turbidity/colour/ta ste of water Rainwater should not be collected from bitumen-treated roofs Anaerobic growth in accumulated sediment at the bottom of tank Aesthetic Odour issues: Sulphide/rotten Tank should be regularly inspected and cleaned to prevent accumulated sediment Slimes and stagnant water in pipework egg/sewage odours, particularly during warmer weather U-bends or underground pipework that can hold stagnant water should be avoided where possible.
-If not, drainage points should be installed on pipework Accumulated material on roofs and gutters Aesthetic Overhanging branches should be pruned. (including pollen) Taste and odour issues: Musty or Gutters should be cleaned out regularly. vegetable type taste and odours, Leaf protection devices should be installed on gutters. colouration of water Install a first flush device Algal growth due to light penetration into tank or pipework Aesthetic Taste and odour issues: Musty, Light access into storage tanks should be prevented (e.g. ensure tank is completely roofed) vegetable, or fishy type taste and odours Ensure pipework is impervious to light (white or opaque pipes can allow light penetration) Accumulated damp leaves in gutter Aesthetic Coloured water Gutters should be kept clean and leaf protection devices installed on gutters Hydrocarbon contamination from Aesthetic Tastes and odour Install flues in accordance with Australian Standards wood-fire flues issues Operate heaters in accord with the manufacturer's instructions.
-Use appropriate types of wood for fuel, e.g., do not use treated pine Aesthetic Aesthetic Use water from first fill for non-drinking Unpleasant tastes New tank purposes such as garden watering or toilet flushing.
-Taste will reduce with subsequent fills Bitter taste (concrete tanks) and age Metallic taste (galvanised tanks) Plastic taste (plastic tanks)Detergent taste associated with newly painted roof
+Hazardous event Risk Preventive Measure Leaching of compounds due to inappropriate tank materials and coatings Illness due to ingestion of chemicals Tastes and odour issues Ensure that materials comply with AS/NZS 4020 - Products for use in contact with drinking water or are of food grade quality.
+Seek evidence of compliance from the manufacturer.
+Backflow from household plumbing devices or water storages can contaminate drinking water systems Illness from ingestion of harmful pathogens.
+Health or aesthetic impact of chemicals Backflow prevention devices should be installed in accordance with the plumbing code (AS/NZS 3500) Anaerobic growth in accumulated sediment at the bottom of tank AestheticOdour issues: Sulphide/rotten Tank should be regularly inspected and cleaned to prevent accumulated sediment Slimes and stagnant water in pipework egg/sewage odours, particularly during warmer weather U-bends or underground pipework that can hold stagnant water should be avoided where possible.
+If not, drainage points should be installed on pipework Accumulated material Aesthetic Overhanging branches should be pruned. on roofs and gutters (including pollen) Taste and odour issues: Musty or Gutters should be cleaned out regularly. vegetable type taste and odours, Leaf protection devices should be installed on gutters. colouration of water Install a first flush device Algal growth due to light penetration into tank or pipework AestheticTaste and odour issues: Musty, Light access into storage tanks should be prevented (e.g., ensure tank is completely roofed) vegetable, or fishy type taste and odours Ensure pipework is impervious to light (white or opaque pipes can allow light penetration) Accumulated damp leaves in gutter AestheticColoured water Gutters should be kept clean and leaf protection devices installed on gutters Hydrocarbon contamination from AestheticTastes and odour Install flues in accordance with Australian Standards wood-fire flues issues Operate heaters in accord with the manufacturer's instructions.
+Use appropriate types of wood for fuel, e.g., do not use treated pine Aesthetic Aesthetic Use water from first fill for non-drinking purposes such as gorden watering or toilet.
+Unpleasant tastes New tank purposes such as garden watering or toilet flushing.
+Taste will reduce with subsequent fills and age